ABOUT WILLIAM

 In demand around the world as an orchestral leader, William Shaub has served as Guest Concertmaster of the City of Birmingham Symphony Orchestra (U.K.), the Phoenix Symphony, the Jacksonville Symphony, and as concertmaster of renowned festival orchestras, including Spoleto and the Music Academy of the West.
 In 2023, he served an extended period as Guest Concertmaster of the New Zealand Symphony Orchestra, leading the NZSO on tours in Wellington, Auckland and Christchurch.
 He has worked with many of the world’s most important conductors, with notable performances under the baton of Sir Simon Rattle, Alan Gilbert, Xian Zhang, Aram Demirjian, and Nicholas Collon.
 He also enjoys performing as a substitute with the Cleveland Orchestra.

-William Shaub's solo appearances include recent performances with the Knoxville Symphony Orchestra, the Canton Symphony, the Oak Ridge Symphony, Suburban Symphony, and in venues such as Carnegie Hall's Weill Hall, Severance Hall in Cleveland, and Sanders Theatre at Harvard.
+William Shaub's solo appearances include recent and upcoming performances with the Brevard Philharmonic, Canton Symphony, Oak Ridge Symphony, Suburban Symphony, and in venues such as Carnegie Hall's Weill Hall, Severance Hall in Cleveland, and Sanders Theatre at Harvard.
 He made his concerto debut as Concertmaster of the Knoxville Symphony Orchestra in 2019 under the baton of conductor Mei-Ann Chen, performing Mendelssohn's Violin Concerto.
-Since then, he has performed concertos by Sibelius, Mozart, Dvorak, Barber, Bach, Vivaldi and solo repertoire for violin and orchestra from Philip Glass to the music of Schnittke and Piazzolla.
+His solo performances of a vast repertoire for violin and orchestra have been heard on Radio New Zealand, PBS, NPR Classical, and include a broadcast of Benjamin Britten’s “Les Illuminations” with the City of Birmingham Symphony Orchestra on BBC Radio 5.

 His commitments to chamber music include performances at the Kneisel Hall Chamber Music Festival, the Breckenridge Music Festival, the Vail Dance Festival, Canada's National Arts Centre, Da Camera of Houston, and the Focus!
 Festival for contemporary music at Juilliard.
 He has performed at the Chamber Music Society of Lincoln Center with members of the New York Philharmonic, and enjoys collaborations with artists such as Robert Levin, Jon Kimura Parker, Robin Sutherland, Cho-Liang Lin, Vadim Repin, Desmond Hoebig, Ritchie Hawley, and Kevin Class.
 He has also toured internationally as a member of the critically-acclaimed ensemble Sejong Soloists.